wasp-lang/wasp/web/docs/data-model/prisma-file.md

 }
 ```

-Wasp will take the `datasource` you write and use it as-is.
+Wasp takes the `datasource` you write and use it as-is.

 There are some rules you need to follow:
 - You can only use `"postgresql"` or `"sqlite"` as the `provider` because Wasp only supports PostgreSQL and SQLite databases for now.